 Do you organise exhibitions of your scissors?

-We show the collection in our headquarters, stores and showrooms all over the world.
+We present the collection in our headquarters, stores and showrooms all over the world.

 How did you become one of the greatest scissor collectors in the world?

 We discovered that when hunting for scissors (mainly on eBay), we were always bidding against the same person, David Gensler, a collector from the U.S. Finally, in 2013 we acquired his collection of 220 museum-quality pieces.